 Professional and Contextual Issues in Occupational Therapy Practice

 The professional and contextual issues series of courses is an important and distinct element of the OT program at the University of Findlay.
-Students learn how he or she may have an impact on both individual clients and the organizations in which they work.
+Students learn how they may have an impact on both individual clients and the organizations in which they work.
 In addition, students become more familiar with professional roles and responsibilities, the importance of cultural responsiveness, and specific considerations when addressing the needs of all populations.

 Clinical Practice in Occupational Therapy